sozip/sozip-spec/sozip_specification.md

 Incompatible readers:

-* [zipdetails](https://perldoc.perl.org/zipdetails) is, at time of writing, the only zip reader that will error out on SOZip files.
+* [zipdetails](https://perldoc.perl.org/zipdetails) is, at time of writing, the only known zip reader that will error out on SOZip files.
 It rejects them because the Local header record of a .sozip.idx file has no matching Central header record.
 The way zipdetails operate, reading records from the beginning of the ZIP, rather than starting from the End of central directory,